-One of the most respected pitching coaches in the nation, Troy Buckley enters his second season as the head coach of Long Beach State after engineering an immediate turnaround in his first season with the Dirtbags.
+One of the most respected pitching coaches in the nation, Troy Buckley enters his fourth season as the head coach of Long Beach State after engineering an immediate turnaround within his first two years with the Dirtbags.

 Under Buckley's leadership, the squad lowered its team ERA by nearly a full point to 3.55 from 4.67, and he led the team to a 29-27 finish against the nation's third-toughest schedule, just missing a berth in the NCAA Tournament.

-Jesse Zepeda enters his second at Long Beach State as the lead assistant for the baseball program.
+Jesse Zepeda enters his fourth season at Long Beach State as the lead assistant for the baseball program.
 Zepeda will lead the offense and serves as the recruiting coordinator for the Dirtbags.

 Director of Baseball Operations

-David Yamane will join the Long Beach State baseball staff in 2011, serving as the Director of Baseball Operations.
+David Yamane continues serving as the Director of Baseball Operations in his third season at Long Beach State.
 Yamane will oversee the day-to-day logistics of the program, while organizing team travel and coordinating game-day activity.

-Yamane is in his second year in conjunction with the program, as he spent last year as the Dirtbags' program coordinator, developing and managing all of Long Beach State's youth and showcase camps.
+Yamane is in his fourth year in conjunction with the program, as he spent a year as the Dirtbags' program coordinator, developing and managing all of Long Beach State's youth and showcase camps.

 Prior to coming to Long Beach State, Yamane served as an assistant coach and recruiting coordinator at Long Beach City College, where he handled many of the administrative duties that he'll oversee with the Dirtbags as well as receiving on-field coaching experience.